 #3.
 Double 52 Week Savings Challenge

-This is another variation on the original game.
+This option is another variation on the original saving challenge.

 Instead of saving $1 in week one and $2 in week two, you double the amounts.